pauldev20/ft_irc/README.md

 ## TODO

 - what happens if too many paramters are passed to an command -> currently they are just ignored
-- differentiate between trailing parameter and normal parameters -> after that the handling of the parameters count in the commands needs to be updated
 - servername or host in replies??

 - repair client list too long 512 characters